SaiKrishnaMohan7/Playground/k8s/README.md

   - Ready
 - A service that routes requests to pods will start doing so the moment it is in the `Ready` state
   - The app running in the container in the pod may not be ready, Readiness and Liveness probes help with that
+- **_StaticPods_**
+  - Kubelet can create and manage pods.
+It talks to the KubeApiServer to grab the pod manifest from etcd and uses it to create pods
+  - The Kubelet can create and manage pods without the KubeApiServer!
+This is accomplished by configuring the kubelet to read the manifest files from a dir (pod-manifest-path) on the node (kubeconfig.yaml or setting the path when installing the kubelet binary as an option)
+    - (Check the scheduling pdf for more)
+    - Clusters setup using the kubeadmin tool use kubeconfig.yaml setting `staticPodPath`
+    - When static pods are created, you can `docker ps` to get the state of the containers
+    - kcg po will also get you the pods but they will be read-only no editing (no delete; only control from the path) possible (Static pods will have the nodeName appended to them!)
+  - The kubelet will periodically checks the folder for changes and recreate the pods if changes.
+If the files are removed then the kubelet also deletes the pods
+  - USE CASE for static pods
+    - Deploying control plane components without dealing with the binaries of each component.
+Just install the Kublet binary and setup up the static pod path, add the manifests there and done (kubeadm does it like that)
+  - `k run static-busybox --image=busybox --dry-run=client -o yaml  --command -- sleep 1000 > pod-busybox.yaml` The command should always go last

 ### ReplicaSet